CubeVic/My_notes/docs/index.md

 5. [Miscellaneous](https://cubevic.github.io/My_notes/Miscellaneous/Aliases_in_Windows_command_prompt.html)

-**NOTE:** I use different resources and not all the content is mine, there are different authors and the credits/attributions are for them, in some cases, I use the same graphic the original Author use ( but i try not to), just because they give a clear picture or useful information.
+**NOTE:** I use different sources, therefore I must clarify, not all the content is mine.
+I will try to change, summarize, or put my explanations but in some cases, I keep the original sentence or the graphic since I believe provide excellent information and doesn't worth it to change it.

-*PS:* My native language is not English, so if someone other than me sees these notes, please be patient, these are personal notes, not a blog, thus, some topics are not finished and I might have some spelling errors or some weird sentences.
+> *PS:* My mother tongue is Spanish, but I like to read and write in English, so if someone, other than me, reads these notes, please be patient, they are personal notes, not a blog.

+> You might find that some topics are not finished, some spelling errors, or odd sentences, I'm working on that ;).

 I'm using MkDocs to generate this *"notes"* more information visit [mkdocs.org](https://mkdocs.org).